-Founder of SimplyAware & The Medical Qigong Therapy Clinic / Accomplished Martial Artist / Master of Medical Qigong / President of National Qigong Association / Internationally Recognized Speaker / Presenter / Published Author
+Founder of SimplyAware & The Medical Qigong Therapy Clinic / Asian Bodywork Certified Practitioner / Master of Medical Qigong / Accomplished Martial Artist / Professional Member and Current President of National Qigong Association / Internationally Recognized Speaker / Presenter / Published Author

-Founder of SimplyAware / Life Coach / Nat'l Board Certified Healthy & Wellness Coach / Martial Artist / Professional Member - National Qigong Association / B.A.
-Developmental Psychology Emory University / Magna Cum Laude / Phi Beta Kappa / Nationally recognized Speaker / Presenter / Published Author
+Founder of SimplyAware / Life Coach / Nat'l Board Certified Health & Wellness Coach / Martial Artist / Professional Member - National Qigong Association / B.A.
+Developmental Psychology Emory University / Magna Cum Laude / Phi Beta Kappa / Nationally Recognized Speaker / Presenter / Published Author

 You have probably heard a lot about the many health benefits of Mindfulness based training programs such as Tai Chi, Qigong and Meditation.
 So what makes SimplyAware training programs different?